skulltech/sumit-ghosh.com/_posts/2020-05-10-hijacking-library-functions-code-injection-ld-preload.md

   - Linux
 ---

 Recently I learned about a neat little trick that lets you inject arbitrary code into a program, and lets you alter the behavior of the program to some extent.
-And all it uses is some custom C code and an innocent-looking environment variable, `LD_PRELOAD`.
+And all it uses is some custom C code and an innocent-looking environment variable.
 So yeah, in this post, we’re going to see what it is.
 I learned this while solving a CTF challenge, so let’s start with that in context.

 ### The challenge